 At Best Practice Group, we regularly get involved in established commissioning partnerships that are in dire need of revitalisation.

-More often than not, a client will seek out our services with the aim of dismantling their commissioning agreement with minimum damage caused.
+More often than not, a client will seek out our services with the aim of dismantling their commissioning contract with minimum damage caused.
 They are typically surprised when we tell them that we can in fact repair and replenish the partnership to such an extent that it meets (and exceeds) desired outcomes.

 But to be quite honest, I would much prefer that it never gets to that stage.
-It often does because organisations do not fully understand the two key components that ensure a successful commissioning partnership – effective implementation and focused management.
+It often does because organisations do not fully understand the two key components that ensure a successful commissioning contract – effective implementation and focused management.
 Both ingredients are required.

 Foregoing a well-considered ongoing management process is like purchasing a car then never getting it serviced – at some point, it will break down.
-With that in mind, today I want to explore 5 key elements that define successful commissioning partnership management.
+With that in mind, today I want to explore 5 key elements that define successful commissioning contract management.

 1. Be Patient